 - Your website 💻

 The easiest way to bring users from these key sources to your Facebook bot is by using Entry Points.
-They're chatbot blocks you can set up in Chatfuel and link to your outside traffic sources in minutes.
+They're chatbot cards you can set up in Chatfuel and link to your outside traffic sources in minutes.
 Turn them on and voilà; the new bot users will start coming to you.
-Once they do, your bot can take the reigns to engage, nurture, and convert them.
+Once they do, your bot can take the reins to engage, nurture, and convert them.

 Let's dig in to how you can use the following Entry Points to drive new users to your bot from the three sources listed above:

 - Facebook Ads Entry Point for getting users from Facebook and Instagram feeds

 - Facebook Page Entry Point and Comments Autoreply Entry Point for getting users from your Facebook page

 - Customer Chat Entry Point and Send to Messenger Entry Point for getting users from your website